Chatswood, New South Wales: History

 Chatswood was named after Charlotte Harnett, wife of then Mayor of Willoughby and a pioneer of the district, Richard Harnett, and the original "wooded" nature of the area.
 The moniker derives from her nickname "Chattie" and was shortened from Chattie's Wood to Chatswood in the mid-1800s.

 Residential settlement of Chatswood began in 1876 and grew with the opening of the North Shore railway line in 1890 and also increased with the opening of the Harbour Bridge in 1932.

 Chatswood Post Office opened on 1 August 1879, closed in 1886 and reopened in 1887.

-By 1900, Chatswood was easily accessible by public transport.
-In 1898, the electric tram line, running along Willoughby Road and Penshurst Street, had reached Victoria Avenue, and in 1908, it was extended to Chatswood railway station.
-In 1903 the council chambers moved from Mowbray Road to Victoria Avenue.

-Chatswood transformed from a rural area to a growing suburb in the early 20th century.
-The area developed significant commercial and civic infrastructure, including the flourishing of large stores like Benjamin's.
-The period also saw the construction of many homes, with Federation style houses becoming a prominent feature of the landscape.

-Chatswood underwent significant suburban transformation after World War II.
-In 1948, the Willoughby Council engineer, Hugh D. Robb, began planning the Chatswood District Centre.
-The plan aimed to create a hub with public buildings and commercial areas.

-Chatswood was formally recognised as a city in 1989, signifying its growth.

 At this time, Chatswood's history contained orchards and dairy farms on the west side of the train station as well as factories, such as Dairy Farmers Inc and Three Threes Pickle Factory on what was then Gordon Road (now the Pacific Highway).
 Although now predominantly a commercial and residential area, Chatswood has an industrial past.
 Other factories included; Ferguson Transformers, after which Ferguson Lane is named, and the Caroma factory (formerly Marshman Brothers), now converted to residential units and a small garden park.
-In the eastern part of the suburb, along Scott's Creek, there were several tanneries; the last of these closed in 1992.
-There is still an area with some light industry in the eastern part of the suburb.